maryem-etokalneb/alx-pre_course/README.md

-My first readme in github
+My first time in github